Top 15 Venture Capital Firms for Information Technology Startups

 7. Amazon Alexa Fund

-The Amazon Alexa Fund is the corporate venture capital arm of Amazon, based in Seattle.
-It was established with up to $200 million in capital to support companies building new applications for voice technology.
+The Amazon Alexa Fund is the corporate venture capital arm of Amazon, providing up to $200 million to support innovation in voice technology.
+Based in Seattle, the fund invests in companies that are pushing the boundaries of how people interact with technology.

-- Industries of focus: Voice Technology, AI, Consumer Electronics, IoT, FinTech
+- Industries of focus: Voice Technology, Artificial Intelligence (AI), Consumer Electronics, Hardware, Internet of Things

 - Founded: 2015

-- Notable investments: Ring, Ecobee, Greenlight, Pixieray, Osmo
+- Notable portfolio companies: Ring, Ecobee, Greenlight, Pixieray, Osmo

 You can refer to their website here.